thedevdojo/auth-website/content/docs/install.md

 install: true
 ---

-This package is compatible with any new Laravel application and most of the available starter kits.
-Select one of the guides above to walk through a detailed installation guide for your use-case.
+This package is compatible with any Laravel application (10.x or greater) and all available starter kits.
+Choose a guide above for a detailed installation walkthrough for your use case.

 Below is the basic installation steps for most applications.